Hydragun vs. Theragun vs. Hyperice (Hypervolt)

-There are so many massage guns on the market right now, it’s head spinning.
+There are so many massage guns on the market right now, that it’s head spinning.

 It’s like trying to choose a partner on a dating app.
 There’s the small and compact one, the bulky and powerful one, the one with the fancy lights, and the one that promises to cure all your aches and pains.